 In addition, the parties to the partnership held two roundtables to increase awareness about the OECD due diligence process, share information from global brands about drivers for due diligence requirements, and hear from Indian garment and textile manufacturers on the challenges they face in carrying out due diligence in their supply chains:

-This engagement will continue with additional platform activities in 2019, starting with the OECD baseline assessment, which will establish a common understanding of key due diligence risks in the Indian garment and textile supply chain.
+This engagement continued with additional platform activities in 2019, including the OECD baseline assessment, which established a common understanding of key due diligence risks in the Indian garment and textile supply chain.

 Responding to the global refugee crisis

 Europe has experienced one of the most significant influxes of migrants and refugees in its history.
 Civil war and terror in the Middle East and Africa has led to migration where refugees seek a better life, risking their lives along the way.
 Among the forces driving people to make the dangerous journey were the conflicts in South and Central America, Syria, Afghanistan, Myanmar and South Sudan.
 According to UNHCR, the majority – some 57% – of the total 68.5 million refugees worldwide had migrated from just those three countries [SOURCE: UNHCR and UNHCR Global Trends Report 2017].

 We participated in a workshop convened by the Centre for Global Development and the Tent Partnership for Refugees along with NGO, business, and multilateral leaders and experts.
 The purpose was to analyse the barriers preventing refugees from finding jobs and to develop a blueprint for facilitating greater business engagement in policy dialogue that increases refugee access to the formal labour market.
 Providing greater formal labour market access would unlock significant benefits for refugees, hosts, and businesses.
 We have continued our engagement with the Centre for Global Development, among other knowledge partners, to craft our support to refugees for greater impact.